regulaforensics/helm-test/charts/faceapi/README.md

 ### Detect/Match

-To install the chart with the release name `my-release` and Detect/ Match capabilities (default):
+To install the chart with the release name `my-release` and Detect/Match capabilities (default):

 ```console
 helm install my-release regulaforensics/faceapi --set licenseSecretName=face-api-license